JamesD934/Goldilocks-Hair-Salon/README.md

 The contact page will let customers leave an enquiry if they wish to contact the business.

 ## testing
-###Vlidator Testing
+### Vlidator Testing
 index.html:One error was found services.html:No errors were found contact.HTML:no errors were found
 CSS:no errors were found.
 ##Lighthouse testing:

-##Unfixed bugs: The main bug I during devlopment was originally having a Logo on the header along with the name.
+## Unfixed bugs:The main bug I during devlopment was originally having a Logo on the header along with the name.
 I couldnt get the logo to be centered and neat and decided to change it to a background image instead.

 ## Deployment: